Already a registered Cape Ann FHC member? Click the button below to register quickly using your existing account.

 Cape Ann FHC will be an important part of the college recruiting process.
 We speak with our players and their parents frequently and conversations with college coaches happen every day in our office and between games at tournaments.
 We do not typically write recommendations, as college coaches would prefer to evaluate players themselves by watching them in game situations.
 Unfortunately, many club coaches have falsely inflated their athletes for the advancement of their clubs and thus college coaches have learned that they can only make valid decisions through watching perspective athletes play multiple times.

-As a Year Member with Cape Ann FHC families receive access to the fieldhockeyrecruits.com service.
+As an Annual Member with Cape Ann FHC families receive unlimited access to Recruiting Director and Head Coach Chris Pothier.
 They work together with Cape Ann coaches to identify colleges that best fit the player’s needs & abilities.
-For seasonal members, this service can be purchased for an additional $100.
-If you do not want to pay for an online service, the Cape Ann FHC website has an online player profile that players can fill out and distribute to college coaches.
+If you do not want to pay for an Annual Membership, the Cape Ann FHC website has an online player profile that players can fill out and distribute to college coaches.
 Players and parents should also attend the evening recruiting information events that we host, and use the recruiting information provided on our website as resources to guide them through the process.

 The most important piece of the recruiting process is your academic record.
 The first question college coaches ask is, “What are the player’s GPA and SAT scores?”
 A player must work twice as hard in the classroom as she does on the field.
 Extra help from teachers, SAT tutoring and even summer school are common for athletes preparing to play a sport in college.
 The second part of the recruiting process is to BE PROACTIVE.
 Go after every lead, get yourself in front of coaches, ask questions, schedule campus visits, go to camps and clinics, and get to know coaches and assistant coaches.
 You must make every effort to sell yourself and take every opportunity to play in front of college coaches or another athlete will step up and take your spot.
 Cape Ann FHC will help you do this.